 Some of the questions that the app uses to identify the plant are the color of the bloom, number of petals it had, characteristics of the plant, and even the environment the plant was growing in.

-The What’s That Flower app is, unfortunately, only for the Android system at the moment.
+The What’s That Flower app is, unfortunately, only for Android at the moment.
 However, the app does have a free version, or you can pay for the premium that is ad-free.
 Both the free and paid versions help the user identify more than 600 flower varieties.

-Plantix is a rather new app that is a cross between social media and forum.
+Plantix is a rather new plant identification app that is a cross between social media and forum.
 This type of platform is useful because it allows gardeners and farmers to connect with other like-minded individuals from all over, including regional and local.

 With the Plantix app, you can identify not only plants, but also problems and diseases that plants can experience.
 This is great for those who want something a little more beefy than an app that just tells you what the plant is.